jcampbellcodes/alsa-sweep/README.md

 cross toolchain for an older compiler can be a pain.
-Tools like Yocto and Docker can make this aspect more manageable, but for me it worked to specifically use Debian Stretch, since that was installed on my Beaglebone as well -- originally I was using Debian Buster (10) and couldn't find a clean way to get multi-arch support for armhf with the specific version of gcc I needed (6.3.0), and so my program failed to run on the board.
+Tools like Yocto and Docker can make this aspect more manageable, but for me it worked to specifically use Debian Stretch, since that was installed on my Beaglebone as well -- originally I was using Debian Buster (10) and couldn't find a clean way to get multi-arch support for armhf with the specific version of gcc I needed (6.3.0), and so my program [failed at runtime on the board](https://stackoverflow.com/questions/35133695/glibc-version-mismatch).
 I have a gut feeling that I should have been able to make this work with Debian Buster (or any Linux distro) so feel free to reach out if you have recommendations!
 But for now, my approach is just to use the same Linux distro on the host as the board has if possible.

 So: assuming you have Debian Stretch on your Beaglebone, go get an [amd64 image of Debian Stretch](https://www.debian.org/distrib/netinst#smallcd) and install it either in a [virtual machine](https://www.virtualbox.org/) or natively if you are so inclined.

-Each distro has it's quirks, and with Debian Stretch specifically I find in most cases the initial setup I need to do after the "Wizard" is to [set up my user to be able to do sudo](https://linuxize.com/post/how-to-add-user-to-sudoers-in-debian/) and `sudo apt-get install git` to get git, which are also two things you'll need to do to follow this tutorial.
+Each distro has it's quirks, and with Debian Stretch specifically I find in most cases the initial setup I need to do after the "Wizard" in order to do anything useful is to [set up my user to be able to do sudo](https://linuxize.com/post/how-to-add-user-to-sudoers-in-debian/) and `sudo apt-get install git` to get git, which are also two things you'll need to do to follow this tutorial.